 Hollywood Road's Yakiniku Tier

 Hollywood Road has long operated as a dividing line in Hong Kong's dining geography.
 To one side sit the gallery-lined blocks of Sheung Wan, to the other the denser bar-and-restaurant corridor of SoHo.
 Restaurants that occupy this stretch tend to position themselves for a crowd that moves between art openings and late dinners, and they tend to price and format accordingly.
-Yakinikumafia occupies Shop 202 on the second floor of Hollywood Centre at 233 Hollywood Rd, a building address that places it squarely in this overlap zone, where Japanese precision and Hong Kong's appetite for premium beef have found a reliable meeting point.
+Yakinikumafia occupies Shop 202 on the second floor of Hollywood Centre at 233 Hollywood Rd, Hong Kong, in this overlap zone, where Japanese precision and Hong Kong's appetite for premium beef meet.

 The yakiniku category in Hong Kong sits in an interesting position relative to Tokyo's more finely stratified version of the same tradition.
 In Tokyo, the range runs from fast-casual chain formats like Gyu-Kaku Japanese BBQ at one end to allocation-based counter restaurants with single-breed sourcing at the other, with operations like Kinryuzan, Kiraku-Tei, and Nikuyama representing the upper tier of that spectrum.
 Hong Kong's version of the category is smaller in breadth but has developed its own credible premium layer, and Yakinikumafia's recognition by Opinionated About Dining places it within that layer.